grzegorz914/homebridge-enphase-envoy/README.md

         }
 ```

-## Adding to HomeKit
+### Adding to HomeKit
 Each accessory needs to be manually paired.
 1. Open the Home <img src='https://user-images.githubusercontent.com/3979615/78010622-4ea1d380-738e-11ea-8a17-e6a465eeec35.png' width='16.42px'> app on your device.
 2. Tap the Home tab, then tap <img src='https://user-images.githubusercontent.com/3979615/78010869-9aed1380-738e-11ea-9644-9f46b3633026.png' width='16.42px'>.
-3. Tap *Add Accessory*, and select *I Don't Have a Code or Cannot Scan*.
+3. Tap *Add Accessory*, and select *I Don't Have a Code, Cannot Scan* or *More options*.
-4. Select Your accessory.
+4. Select Your accessory and press add anyway.
-5. Enter the Homebridge PIN, this can be found under the QR code in Homebridge UI or your Homebridge logs, alternatively you can select *Use Camera* and scan the QR code again.
+5. Enter the PIN or scan the QR code, this can be found in Homebridge UI or Homebridge logs.

 ## Limitations
 * That maximum Services for 1 accessory is 100.
 If Services > 100, accessory stop responding.